 - An active suspension of your driving privilege in Pennsylvania, or elsewhere, at the time of application, is an automatic disqualifier.

 - Accumulation of demerit points, prior driver’s license suspensions, convictions for driving under the influence of alcohol or controlled substances, or other factors that show poor driving habits or disregard for traffic laws, whether in Pennsylvania or elsewhere, will be evaluated on a case-by-case basis and may be cause for disqualification.

-- Poor history of credit, debt management, filing of bankruptcy, etc., will be evaluated on a case-by-case basis and may be cause for disqualification.
+- Poor history of credit, debt management, the filing of bankruptcy, etc., will be evaluated on a case-by-case basis and may be cause for disqualification.

-- Any actions or history of behavior that, if discovered, would likely bring discredit to the Penn Hills Police Department (e.g. inappropriate postings on social media websites) will be evaluated on a case-by case basis and may be cause for disqualification.
+- Any actions or history of behavior that, if discovered, would likely bring discredit to the Penn Hills Police Department (e.g., inappropriate postings on social media websites) will be evaluated on a case-by-case basis and may be cause for disqualification.

-- Poor work history, to include, but not limited to; termination from employment, resignation in lieu of termination, excessive absenteeism, poor performance reviews, and disciplinary issues will be evaluated on a case-by case basis and may be cause for disqualification.
+- Poor work history, to include, but not limited to; termination from employment, resignation in lieu of termination, excessive absenteeism, poor performance reviews, and disciplinary issues will be evaluated on a case-by-case basis and may be cause for disqualification.

 - The Penn Hills Police Department has a visible tattoo policy.
 Tattoos cannot be visible while wearing the summer uniform, which consists of a short sleeve uniform shirt.